 Stop in any jewelry store or take a quick browse online and you’ll find engagement rings available in all styles, cuts and sizes.
 Some of these are more traditional, using classic metals and cuts, while others are modern, using cuts that are unexpected, unusual and as unique as the person receiving it.
-While there are many options, the majority of engagement rings end up sharing similar characteristics.
+While there are many options, most engagement rings end up sharing similar characteristics.

 Most engagement rings boast a traditional round cut diamond weighing around 1-carat.
-This cut gives any ring a classic, sophisticated appearance.
-A well-cut diamond reflects light off internal surfaces and bounces back towards your eye.
-With a round cut diamond, the stone is cut in a way that is precisely designed to maximize the amount of light it reflects.
+The round diamond gives any ring a classic, sophisticated appearance.
+Regardless of the diamond shape, a well-cut diamond reflects light off internal surfaces and bounces back towards your eye.
+With a round-cut diamond engagement ring, the stone is cut in a way that is precisely designed to maximize the amount of light it reflects.
 This makes round cut diamonds one of the most brilliant diamond cuts, meaning round cut diamonds will gleam more than other popular cuts.